RedHat-UX/red-hat-design-system/.changeset/feat-rh-button.md

 "@rhds/elements": minor
 ---

+✨ Added `<rh-button>`.

-Added `rh-button`, a form-associated custom element.
+Button is a form-associated custom element.
 Buttons allow users to perform an action when triggered.
 They feature a text label, a background or a border, and icons.